 During operation the muffler and exhaust fumes will become hot.
 If adequate cooling and breathing space are not supplied, or if the generator is blocked or enclosed, temperatures can become extremely heated and may lead to fire.

-Wet Conditions Alert: Do not expose to rain or use in damp locations except as follows:
+Do not expose to rain or use in damp locations.